UniMath/agda-unimath/src/metric-spaces/metric-spaces.lagda.md

   transitive-sim-Metric-Space =
     transitive-sim-Pseudometric-Space (pseudometric-Metric-Space A)

-  equivalence-sim-Metric-Space :
+  equivalence-relation-sim-Metric-Space :
-    equivalence-relation l2 (type-Metric-Space A) equivalence-sim-Metric-Space =
+    equivalence-relation l2 (type-Metric-Space A) equivalence-relation-sim-Metric-Space =
-    equivalence-sim-Pseudometric-Space (pseudometric-Metric-Space A)
+    equivalence-relation-sim-Pseudometric-Space (pseudometric-Metric-Space A)
 ```

 ## Properties